-Mindfulness doesn’t have to be woowoo or spiritual, although mindfulness meditation is scientifically proven to relieve stress and build emotional resilience.
+Mindfulness doesn’t have to be spiritual, although mindfulness meditation is scientifically proven to relieve stress and build emotional resilience.

 Mindfulness can refer to anything that you enjoy and takes your mind off things.
 This could be running, cooking, playing tennis or singing.

 It can be challenging when you’re at a low point in life to feel grateful, but the simple act of taking a moment to reflect on the good things in life can transform your outlook.

 No matter what our life circumstances are, there can always be something to be grateful for.
 For example, a beautiful sunrise, the kindness of a stranger, our health, our loved ones, or the last hot meal we ate.